Mikbrosim/HackerWarsBot/README.md

 Selenium

-a filed in your directory called settings.py

 An account on  https://legacy.hackerexperience.com

 ## Settings:
+Create a file called "settings.py" in your directory.
 The bellow variables can be used in your "settings.py"
 ```
 debug = False